Amazon-capstone-project/Amazon_capstone_project/docs/False-positives-patterns.md

 871	103349458.0	58505922.0	2695716
 ```

-They are matched by patterns including:
+They are matched by 'flase positive' patterns including:

 ```text
  'outdated data',